Residence Los Angeles, CA, USA

 Other information FATHER'S INFLUENCE

-He was introduced to the sport by his father Misha, who became his coach.
+He was introduced to the sport by his father Misha, who has also served as his coach.
 "I am really lucky to have this relationship with my father where he is my coach and my father.
 He wants it as much as I do.
 On the side of the strip, his emotion is just so strong and that helps me and encourages me, and it hypes me up.
 I started working with him when I was seven years old and he's been with me ever since.
 He's originally from Ukraine and we speak Russian together.
 It's pretty funny as he always coaches me in Russian unless my opponent is Russian, then he coaches me in English." (fie.org, 06 Feb 2020)

 DUAL CITIZENSHIP